jande48/textMechanic/README.md

 # textMechanic
 Text Mechanic is a web app designed to easily manipulate text into various formats.
-This project was contracted by RomBug via Fiverr.